gromacs/gromacs/docs/user-guide/mdrun-performance.rst

   Experimental support for CUDA-graphs scheduling has been added, which supports most GPU-resident runs that do not require CPU force computation.

+|Gromacs| version 2025:

+  Direct GPU communication is now enabled by default on supported setups.
+The feature can be disabled using the ``GMX_DISABLE_DIRECT_GPU_COMM`` environment variable.

 Performance considerations for GPU tasks ........................................